 Under the near-tyrannical rule of Mataji, the downtrodden home, surrounded by “the sublime parijat”, turns into a place of near-constant hustle and bustle – as daughters-in-law conspire against each other and struggle to find their identity and freedom, as sons reap the rewards of their dads’ efforts, as house-help gossip and are made to prove their loyalty, as visiting daughters are pampered, as vegetarianism and Hinduism conflict with each other, as spiritual charlatans are consulted for key decisions, and more.

 The time jumps are skilful, and the Sarma does a commendable job of weaving together many years and many lives in less than 200 pages.
 Two episodes especially stand out for the humour they bring – one, where a mock courtroom is staged to solve the mystery of the missing vanishing breakfast, and another, where an animal assembly joins hands with a (this time genuine) guru to save a tree from being chopped for the temporary convenience of hosting a wedding ceremony.

-All of them, including the one where Indu explains to her daughter about how she came to own a special saree, paint a evocative domestic picture.
+All of them, including the one where Indu explains to her daughter how she came to own a special saree, paint an evocative domestic picture.
 Which emotions they evoke, will depend on the reader.